 Welcome to my website !

 I hold an MRes in Political Science and a MSc in Political Science and Political Economy from the LSE (both awarded with Distinction).
 Before coming to London, I studied for a B.A. in Political Science and International Relations at Universidad Casa Grande (located in my magnificently chaotic hometown Guayaquil, Ecuador).

-I am currently the student coordinator of the Political Science and Political Economy Doctoral Workshop at the LSE.
+I was the student coordinator of the Political Science and Political Economy Doctoral Workshop at the LSE from 2018 to 2020.
 Professionally, I have worked as an editorial assistant in the American Political Science Review; and, before opting for an academic career path, I was a legislative advisor at the Ecuadorian Parliament.